metalogica/dharma-taylor-dev/README.md

 1. BACKGROUND
 Lailo was contracted by Dharma Taylor to develop a backend control panel for her website; the website was originally built by Heavy London and at the time was purely frontend (Feautured Page, Information Page, Archives page).

 There was no readme in the inherited project.
-The information outlines the strcuture and deployment process of the website to th author's best knowledge.
+This docuement outlines the environment and deployment process of the website to the author's best knowledge.

 2. CONTEXT
 2.1 DEVELOPMENT ENVIRONMENT